exhesham/remove_duplicates/README.md

 # Spot duplicated audio files

-The goal of this app is to find duplicated music files and do something about them.
+The goal of this script is to find duplicated music files and do something about them.

 The files are spotted according to:
 1. Identical file name